WenjieDu/PyPOTS/README.md

 tune the hyperparameters.

-🔥 Note that all models whose name with `🧑‍🔧` in the table (e.g. Transformer, iTransformer, Informer etc.) are not originally proposed as algorithms for POTS data in their papers, and they cannot directly accept time series with missing values as input.
-**To make them applicable to POTS data, we specifically apply the embedding strategy and training approach (ORT+MIT) the same as we did in [SAITS paper](https://arxiv.org/pdf/2202.08516).**
+🔥 Note that all models whose name with `🧑‍🔧` in the table (e.g. Transformer, iTransformer, Informer etc.) are not originally proposed as algorithms for POTS data in their papers, and they cannot directly accept time series with missing values as input, let alone imputation. **To make them applicable to POTS data, we specifically apply the embedding strategy and training approach (ORT+MIT) the same as we did in [SAITS paper](https://arxiv.org/pdf/2202.08516).**

 The task types are abbreviated as follows:
 **`IMPU`**: Imputation;